behdanisohrab/ATL/doc/QuickHelp.md

     public enum ScaleType { ... }
 }
 ```
-↑ you might need some stubs, don't fall into the trap of thinking that you need to immediately implement these
+↑ you might need some stubs, don't fall into the trap of thinking that you need to immediately implement everything

 ---